NathanHM/maedras-vault/content/Characters/Known Allies/Juliana.md

 - The party first [[Session 15|hear from]] Juliana when she attempts to send a letter to Gilbert.
 She has grown concerned about him since he left Bard college and has gone looking for him.
 - The mail was intercepted by the cult, and by the time it is received, Juliana was captured by the cult, and a threatening message was left for Gilbert signed from his mysterious father
 - When the party [[Session 24 25 26|found]] Juliana, she was accompanied by two identical copies.
 The group attempted to discern which version was the real one, but ultimately uncertain, they left all three in the safekeeping of [[Siobhan]]
-- The party [[Session 39|reunited]] with Juliana at [[Lucanius#Notable Buildings & Locations#South Districts|The White Swan Coffee House]] with Siobhan.
+- The party [[Session 39|reunited]] with Juliana at [[Lucanius#Notable Buildings & Locations|The White Swan Coffee House]] with Siobhan.
 There she traumatises Gilbert by speaking openly about her sexual history, and reveals three candidates that could have been his father.
 	- A barbarian human, described as being good with his hips
 	- A roguish elf, said to be very talented with rope
 	- An Elf Juliana remembers for his diamond nipple and pearl penis piercings.